kyma-incubator/hack-showcase/docs/github-connector/installation.md

 ## Overview

-The GitHub Connector is a component which allows interaction with GitHub API from inside of Kyma environment.
-The simplest way to install GitHub Connector in Kyma is to install it as an Add-On.
+The GitHub Connector is a component which allows interaction with the GitHub API from inside of Kyma environment.
+The simplest way to install the GitHub Connector in Kyma is to install it as an Add-On.

 ## Installation in Kyma as an Add-On

 ### Prerequisites

 - GitHub App with desired privileges installed to the destination repository or organization.
 To create a new application, go [here](https://github.com/settings/apps) or access **Github Apps** in the account through **Settings** in **Developer settings**.
-- Access to Kyma Console
+- Access to the Kyma Console

 > **NOTE**: It is best to create or use an additional service account (e.g. Your-Project-Name-Github-Connector) since any actions that the application performs are signed with the name of the user that the token belongs to.